-The City of Oakland additionally has an opportunity to partner with East Bay Community Energy (EBCE) to develop a network of publicly available EV Fast Charge Hubs constructed at municipally owned parking lots and garages.
-EBCE will own and operate the EV Fast Charge Hubs and each will be located in areas with a dense concentration of multifamily housing to ensure renters in EBCE's service area.
+The City has an opportunity to partner with EBCE to develop a network of publicly-available EV Fast Charge Hubs at municipally-owned parking lots and garages.
+EBCE will own and operate the EV Fast Charge Hubs, located in areas with a dense concentration of multifamily housing to serve renters and others in EBCE's service area who lack access to home charging.
 These Fast Charging Hubs will require significant project capital, and EBCE has already funded the first of these projects by leveraging external grants (see p.
 42).
 While grant funding can be beneficial, it is competitive and not guaranteed.
-To scale this critical infrastructure throughout its service area EBCE will raise the necessary capital using a public-public partnership with the City of, providing a revenue guarantee, or "backstop," to cover project debt service.
-This backstop will yield a lower cost of capital and can provide dividends to the city through a profit-sharing mechanism.
+To scale this critical infrastructure throughout its service area, EBCE will raise the necessary capital through agreements with financing partners.
+Based on 2022 discussions with EBCE on their EV strategy, City staff estimate that EBCE will provide 95% of Oakland's public DC fast chargers, targeting population centers and destination charging locations.
+The remainder of DC fast chargers and most L2 chargers are expected to be covered by the City, largely for chargers in frontline communities and other areas deemed "commercially unviable" but essential to meet community needs.
+The actual share of public chargers covered by EBCE and the City may shift over time as a better understanding of EV driver needs emerge after the COVID-19 pandemic.